JoururiChan/pcthmon/FEATURES.md

 * Janine's pink badge is called the Marsh Badge; Sabrina's gold badge is called the Soul Badge.
 * Fly to the Rock Tunnel/Power Plant Tohomon Center.
 * Fishing works 75% of the time, not 50%.
-* Nidorina and Nidoqueen can breed, and will produce eggs of either Nidoran gender.
+* Kongara and EKongara can breed, and will produce eggs of either Nidoran gender.
 * Always show numbers in Tohodex, even in Johto order.